 In simple terms, gaskets are rings or sheets of a substance which act as a seal between two surfaces or more.
 Since gaskets of this type prevent leakages of liquid or gas, keep joints air-tight and prevent the intrusion of damaging debris such as dust, they can be used in a huge variety of applications.
 The fact that they are soft and can operate efficiently when compressed makes them the ideal choice to fill gaps in machine parts.

 Gaskets play a hugely important role in the engineering and industrial sector, being vital in the operation of large-scale institutions such as oil platforms and nuclear reactors.
-Some of the benefits of gasket used in this way include:

 - Reducing operational noise